karlosintic/eyp.hr/index.md

 - template: content-feature
   block: feature-index
   headline: What is <strong>EYP</strong>?
-  content: The European Youth Parliament (EYP) is an organization whose purpose is educating young people on current European problems in a parliamentary aspect. </br></br> As a network organization, EYP operates in 40 European countries and organizes over 500 events per year and if we aggregate the days we exceed 1200 days and 30,000 active members. </br></br> EYP was founded in 1987, and has since then taken huge steps forward connecting Europe and its different cultures.
-Today, EYP is one of the largest European platform for political debate, European education and the exchange of ideas among young Europeans.
-The Schwarzkopf Foundation is an international organization with headquarters in Berlin under which EYP is located.
+  content: The European Youth Parliament (EYP) is an organization whose purpose is educating young people on current European problems in a parliamentary aspect. </br></br> As a network organization, EYP operates in 40 European countries and organizes over 500 events per year and if we aggregate the days, we exceed 1200 days and 30,000 active members. </br></br> EYP was founded in 1987, and has since then taken huge steps towards connecting Europe and its different cultures.
+Today, EYP is one of the largest European platforms for political debate, education on topics concerning Europe and the exchange of ideas among young Europeans.

 - template: content-feature
   block: feature-1
   media_alignment: Right
   headline: About <strong>EYP Croatia</strong>
-  content: "The European youth parliament Croatia (EPMH) is one of 40 national branches of the European Youth Parliament (EYP).
-Our organization was launched in Croatia in 1994. </br></br> During the years, we have organized many events: over 40 sessions (EYP days, regional and national sessions) that gathered over 5000 young participants.
-We’ve had the honor of hosting two international sessions, the largest and most significant event within the association with the support of the European Youth Parliament headquarters in Berlin. </br></br> We are a non-governmental and non-profit organization based on the principle of youth working for youth.
-We encourage young people to develop an open dialogue and strive to establish an environment where different cultures, opinions, and attitudes throughout Europe interact."
+  content: "The European Youth Parliament Croatia (EPMH) is one of 40 national branches of the European Youth Parliament (EYP).
+Our organization was launched in Croatia in 1994. </br></br>Over the years, we have organized over 40 sessions (EYP days, regional and national sessions) that gathered over 5000 young participants.
+We’ve had the honour of hosting two international sessions, the largest and most significant event within the association with the support of the European Youth Parliament headquarters in Berlin.</br></br>We are a non-governmental and non-profit organization based on the principle of youth working for youth.
+We encourage young people to develop an open dialogue and strive to establish an environment where different cultures, opinions, and attitudes throughout Europe interact.
+"
   media:
     image: "/assets/iadera.jpg "
     alt_text: Iadera 2016